 - Reduces negative feelings and promotes positive thoughts.

 Physical Benefits Of The Daniel Fast

 Since The Daniel Fast is a whole-food, plant-based diet, it involves the consumption of healthy nutritional foods, which in turn promotes physical health.
 It helps fight against life-threatening diseases like diabetes, heart disease, and cancer.

 Biblical characters who participated in fasting include Moses, Samuel, Jonathan, David, Daniel, and John the Baptist.
 God used all of these men in powerful ways.

 The Daniel Fast is undoubtedly a unique and life-changing experience that will advance your walk with the Lord.

 People who are unable to fast due to health issues should not follow this diet.
 An alternative way of fasting is to give up something you have been depending on.

-For example, you can take a break from television, cell phone, social media, or video games and devote that time to pray, confess your sins, study the bible, and have a closer relationship with God.
+For example, you can take a break from television, cell phone, social media, or video games and devote that time to pray, study the bible, repent for your sins, read good Christian books, and develop a closer relationship with God.